Ziad Oujeaa Gnawa music from Merzouga in Morocco

 Morocco

 Morocco, officially the Kingdom of Morocco, is a country in the Maghreb region of North Africa.
-It overlooks the Mediterranean Sea to the north and the Atlantic Ocean to the west, and has land borders with Algeria to the east, and the disputed territory of Western Sahara to the south.
+It has coastlines on the Mediterranean Sea to the north and the Atlantic Ocean to the west, and has land borders with Algeria to the east, and the disputed territory of Western Sahara to the south.
 Morocco also claims the Spanish exclaves of Ceuta, Melilla and Peñón de Vélez de la Gomera, and several small Spanish-controlled islands off its coast.
-It has a population of roughly 37 million, the official and predominant religion is Islam, and the official languages are Arabic and Berber; French and the Moroccan dialect of Arabic are also widely spoken.
-Moroccan identity and culture is a mix of Arab, Berber, African and European cultures.
+It has a population of approximately 37 million.
+Islam is both the official and predominant religion, while Arabic and Berber are the official languages.
+Additionally, French and the Moroccan dialect of Arabic are widely spoken.
+The culture of Morocco is a mix of Arab, Berber, African and European cultures.
 Its capital is Rabat, while its largest city is Casablanca.
 The region constituting Morocco has been inhabited since the Paleolithic era over 300,000 years ago.
-The Idrisid dynasty was established by Idris I in 788 and was subsequently ruled by a series of other independent dynasties, reaching its zenith as a regional power in the 11th and 12th centuries, under the Almoravid and Almohad dynasties, when it controlled most of the Iberian Peninsula and the Maghreb.
-Centuries...
+The Idrisid dynasty was established by Idris I in 788 and Morocco was subsequently ruled by a series of other independent dynasties, reaching its zenith as a regional power in the 11th and 12th centuries, under the Almoravid and Almohad dynasties, when it controlled most of the Iberian...

 Definition from Wikipedia – Morocco